On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Outline of the Analysis

 For a fixed $k$ assume that an instance is given with a $k$-optimal tour $T$.
 We fix an orientation of $T$ and assume w.l.o.g.\ that the length of the optimal tour is 1.
 To bound the approximation ratio it is enough to bound the length of $T$.
 Our general strategy is to construct an auxiliary graph depending on $T$ and bound its girth.
 More precisely, we show that if this graph has a short cycle this would imply the existence of an improving $k$-move contradicting the $k$-optimality of $T$.
 Moreover, the auxiliary graph contains many long edges of $T$ so the bound on its girth also bounds the number of long edges in the tour and hence the approximation ratio.

 Let the graph $G$ consist of the vertices of the instance and the edges of $T$, i.e. $G:=(V(K_n),T)$.
-We first divide the edges of $T$ in length classes such that the $l$th length class consists of the edges with length between $c^{l+1}$ and $c^{l}$ for some constant $c<1$, we call these edges \emph{$l$-long}.
+We first partition the edges of $T$ into length classes such that the $l$th length class consists of the edges with length between $c^{l+1}$ and $c^{l}$ for some constant $c<1$.
+We call these edges \emph{$l$-long} (Definition~\ref{llong}).
 For each $l\in \mathbb{N}_0$ we want to get an upper bound on the number of $l$-long edges that depends on the number of vertices.

 If we performed the complete analysis on $G$, we would get a bad bound on the number of $l$-long edges since $G$ contains too many vertices.
-To strengthen the result we first construct an auxiliary graph containing all $l$-long edges for some fixed $l$ but fewer vertices and bound the number of $l$-long edges in that graph: We partition $V(G)$ into classes with help of the optimal tour such that in each class any two vertices have small distance to each other.
-We contract the vertices in each class to one vertex and delete self-loops to get the multigraph $G_1^l$.
-We can partition $V(G)$ in such a way that $G_1^l$ contains all the $l$-long edges.
-Note we did not delete parallel edges in $G_1^l$ and hence every edge in $G_1^l$ has a unique preimage in $G$.
+To strengthen the result we first construct an auxiliary graph containing all $l$-long edges for some fixed $l$ but fewer vertices and bound the number of $l$-long edges in that graph: We partition $V(G)$ into classes with the help of the optimal tour.
+Using the metric property, we ensure that in each class any two vertices have small distance to each other (Definition~\ref{defnear}).
+We contract the vertices in each class to one vertex and delete self-loops to get the multigraph $G_1$ (Definition~\ref{defG1}).
+We can partition $V(G)$ in such a way that $G_1$ contains all the $l$-long edges.
+Note that we did not delete parallel edges in $G_1$ and hence every edge in $G_1$ has a unique preimage in $G$.

-Unfortunately, we cannot directly bound the girth of $G_1^l$ since the existence of a short cycle would not necessarily imply an improving $k$-move for $T$.
+Unfortunately, we cannot directly bound the girth of $G_1$ since the existence of a short cycle would not necessarily imply an improving $k$-move for $T$.
 For that we need a property of the cycles in the graph: The common vertex of consecutive edges in any cycle has to be head of both or tail of both edges according to the orientation of $T$.
-Therefore, we construct the auxiliary graph $G_2^l$ from $G_1^l$ as follows: We start with $G_2^l$ as a copy of $G_1^l$ and color the vertices of $G_2^l$ red and blue.
-We only consider $l$-long edges in $G_2^l$ from a red vertex to a blue vertex according to the orientation of $T$ and delete all other edges.
-We can show that the coloring can be done in such a way that at least $\frac{1}{4}$ of the $l$-long edges remain in $G_2^l$.
+Therefore, we construct the auxiliary graph $G_2$ from $G_1$ as follows: We start with $G_2$ as a copy of $G_1$ and color the vertices of $G_2$ red and blue.
+We only consider $l$-long edges in $G_2$ from a red vertex to a blue vertex according to the orientation of $T$ and delete all other edges (Definition~\ref{defG2}).
+We show (Lemma~\ref{coloring}) that the coloring can be done in such a way that at least $\frac{1}{4}$ of the $l$-long edges remain in $G_2$.